 Kompotoi: The mobile toilet rethought and implemented

-“Out of sight out of mind”… that’s how the sewage system works in our western society.
-With plenty of clean water, we Swiss let our feces and urine disappear down the sewer.
-Kompotoi revolutionizes the toilet by viewing “human output” as a raw material, recycling it and returning it to the natural cycle.
-In the video, founder Jojo Linder explains how it works and the impact of this revolution.
+“Out of sight, out of mind” … that’s how the sewage system works in our Western society.
+With plenty of clean water, we Swiss let our feces and urine disappear into the sewer.
+Kompotoi is revolutionizing the toilet by treating “human output” as a raw material, recycling it and returning it to the natural cycle.
+In the video, founder Jojo Linder explains how this works and the effects of this revolution.

-Kompotoi deals precisely with this problem and the challenges it poses.
-The company developed environmentally friendly and odourless compost-based dry toilets and already rents them out in Zurich, Basel, Bern and Graubünden.
+Kompotoi deals with precisely this problem and the associated challenges.
+The company has developed environmentally friendly and odor-free dry toilets based on compost and already rents them out in Zurich, Basel, Bern and Graubünden.

-With compost-based dry toilets, no water is polluted and no chemicals are needed.
+With the compost-based dry toilets, no water is polluted and no chemicals are needed.
 Bedding is used instead.
-It is important that this is carbonaceous, absorbent and has some structure (not sawdust).
-By composting the secondary resources produced, an important cycle is closed and valuable nutrients are reused as “soil improvers”.
+It is important that it is carbonaceous and absorbent and has a certain structure (no sawdust).
+Composting the resulting secondary resources closes an important cycle and valuable nutrients are reused as “soil improvers”.
 In addition, complex and costly infrastructure investments are reduced.
-Kompotoi has developed dry toilets for a wide range of applications.
-First, the company rents composting toilets for small to large events.
-There, toilet visitors are introduced in a playful way to topics such as water, recycling, compost and cycles related to toilets.
-On the other hand, a wide variety of dry toilets for home use and fixed public toilet facilities are offered.
+Kompotoi has developed dry toilets for a wide variety of areas.
+On the one hand, the company rents out composting toilets for small to large events.
+There, toilet visitors are introduced to topics such as water, recycling, compost and cycles in connection with toilets in a playful way.
+A wide range of dry toilets for home use and fixed public toilet facilities are also available.

 What are the challenges?

-Urine and faeces, the daily walk to the toilet and the associated (environmental) problems are a taboo subject.
+Urine and faeces, the daily trip to the toilet and the associated (environmental) problems are a taboo subject.
 According to Jojo Linder, this is the biggest challenge for Kompotoi.
-In addition, there are many prejudices against dry toilets.
-For example, there is a misconception that a composting toilet stinks, which is so not true.
-Persuasion is also needed with regard to the earth won.
-This is clean and suitable for growing fruits and vegetables.
-It no longer has anything to do with our excretions, which is difficult for many people to comprehend.
+There are also many prejudices against dry toilets.
+For example, there is a misconception that a composting toilet stinks, which is not true.
+Persuasion is also needed with regard to the soil obtained.
+This is clean and suitable for growing fruit and vegetables.
+It no longer has anything to do with our excrement, which is difficult for many people to understand.

 What are the effects (impact)?

-The portable toilet provides access to sustainable sanitation even in remote locations.
-In addition, Kompotoi is replacing the plastic and chemically powered portable toilet stalls with a more sustainable solution.
-The use of dry toilets minimizes the water consumption of a toilet and avoids the costly separation of drinking water and excreta after use.
+The mobile toilet provides access to sustainable sanitary facilities even in remote locations.
+Kompotoi is also replacing mobile toilet blocks made of plastic and powered by chemicals with a more sustainable solution.
+The use of dry toilets minimizes the water consumption of a toilet visit and prevents the time-consuming separation of drinking water and excrement after use.

 What vision is Kompotoi striving for?